Taxes and discounts calculated in checkout.

 Blocks 33, 34, & 35 (Postage Stamp, Scrappy Maple, & Scrappy Strawberry) - Farm Girl Vintage Quilt & Featherweight Shop Sew Along

 Hello!
 And, how has your summer been?
-Ours has been flying by... especially since we had such a late spring, the extremely warm summer weather is now suddenly upon us and it's already the middle of July!
+Ours has been flying by... especially since we had such a late spring, the extremely warm summer weather is now suddenly upon us!
 Thankfully, the warmer weather outside affords us time to cool off inside all the while being productive by continuing to sew our Farm Girl Vintage blocks.
 I've been able to do quite a bit of cutting ahead and it feels great to just sew the next block because it's all set and ready.
 And, it makes me feel like we are approaching the finish line faster, too.
 So, let's head straight into it and get started...

 Psssst!
 If you're just joining us and want to get in on the fun with a darling and perfect collage of farm girl fabric, then check out the Farm Girl Vintage Quilt Kit.
 (There are just a couple left!)
 You'll have all the lovely fabrics you need to make this quilt from start to finish.
 You can get the book here, too!